Ellipsometer Working Principle

 Spectroscopic ellipsometry works best for samples that consist of discrete, well defined layers that are optically homogenous and isotropic.
 Ideally, there should not be a lot of specular scattering due to roughness or inhomogeneities in the sample as this can affect subsequent measurements.
 Multiangle ellipsometry can be used to look at particularly inhomogeneous or rough samples.

 A great place to start with examining ellipsometer measurements is with the Fresnel equations.
-Using these, we can relate changes in polarization state to physical quantities, such as film thickness and optical coefficients.
-As an example, we will take a look at a simple analysis of a thin film on a substrate.
+These can be used to relate changes in polarization state to physical quantities, such as film thickness and optical coefficients.
+As an example, consider a single thin film deposited on a substrate.

 The reflection coefficients for p-polarized and s-polarized light reflected at the boundary between materials with reflective indexes n1 and n2 can be represented by rp and rs respectively.

-Where φ is the angle of reflection or refraction, and ni is the refractive index of the respective medium.
+Where φ1 and φ2 are the angles of reflection and refraction respectively, and ni is the refractive index of the respective medium.

 Where tan(ψ) is the amplitude ratio of the reflection coefficients as defined by the equation, and Δ is the difference in phase between the s and p components.
 Measurements of the polarization amplitude and phase change of the reflected light can be compared to computationally generated values by substituting refractive indexes and film thickness values into the equations given above.
 These values are varied until good agreement is obtained between the experimental and computationally determined ψ and Δ values is found.

-There are alternative methods for studying surface topography such as atomic force microscopy, or by using a surface profilometer.
+There are alternative methods for studying surface topography such as atomic force microscopy, or by using a stylus profilometer.
 However, ellipsometry has some benefits over these other methods including:

 Non invasive or destructive